 That afternoon in Boulder was also the last time Khalil Tate played like the Heisman Trophy candidate he once was purported to be.
 Tate passed for a career-high 404 yards that day.

-Arizona Wildcats quarterback Khalil Tate (14) runs the ball as Arizona State Sun Devils defensive back Jack Jones (21) dives for a tackle during a game at Sun Devil Stadium in Tempe, on Nov.
+Arizona quarterback Khalil Tate (14) tries to evade Arizona State defensive back Jack Jones (21) during a Territorial Cup matchup at Sun Devil Stadium in Tempe on Nov.
 30, 2019.

 Since then, it’s been a rollercoaster ride.
 Tate started the next four games but didn't finish three of them.
 Freshman Grant Gunnell started the next two, with Tate coming off the bench.
 Arizona scored only 13 points against Oregon and Utah as its losing streak grew and grew.